galactic2005/PEModUtils/Documentation/mod.md

-# modutil
+# mod

 ## Usage

-*modutil* is a module used for manipulating mods or reading data from other mods.
+*mod* is a module used to manipulate mods or read data from other mods.

 ## Dependencies

 * [dkjson](http://dkolf.de/src/dkjson-lua.fsl/home)

-Remember to set `modutil.dkJsonFilePath` to the appropiate file path (without the extension or spaces).
+Remember to set `mod.dkJsonFilePath` to the appropiate file path (without the extension or spaces).

 ## Variables